 Assessment of the NZRLF resource relies heavily on commercial fishery-dependent data collected from several long-term monitoring programs.
-In particular, it places considerable emphasis on assessing catch rate trends of both legal and undersized lobsters.
+It places particular emphasis on assessing catch rate trends of both legal and undersized lobsters.
 These are supported by outputs from both the qR and LenMod fishery models as well as onboard observer catch sampling.